-When the SRE bit is set (one), the external memory interface is enabled and the pin functions AD0 - 7 (Port A), A8 - 15 (Port C), ALE (Port E), WR and RD (Port D) are activated as the alternate pin functions.
-The SRE bit overrides any pin direction settings in the respective Data Direction Registers.
-See Figure 50 through Figure 53 for a description of the external memory pin functions.
-When the SRE bit is cleared (zero), the external Data memory interface is disabled and the normal pin and data direction settings are used
+When the SRE bit is set (one), the external memory interface is enabled, and the pin functions AD0-7 (Port A), A8-15 (Port C), ALE (Port E), WR and RD (Port D) are activated as the alternate pin functions.
+The SRE bit overrides any pin direction settings in the respective data direction registers.
+See Figure 51 - Figure 54 for description of the external memory pin functions.
+When the SRE bit is cleared (zero), the external data memory interface is disabled, and the normal pin and data direction settings are used

-Bits 6..4 EMCUCR - SRL2, SRL1, SRL0: Wait State Page Limit
+• Bit 6..4 EMCUCR - SRL2, SRL1, SRL0: Wait state page limit

-It is possible to configure different wait states for different external memory addresses.
-The external memory address space can be divided into two pages with different wait state bits.
-The SRL2, SRL1 and SRL0 bits select the split of the pages (see Table 28 and Figure 49).
-As defaults, the SRL2, SRL1 and SRL0 bits are set to zero and the entire external memory address space is treated as one page.
-When the entire SRAM address space is configured as one page, the wait states are configured by the SRW11 and SRW10 bits.
+It is possible to configure different wait-states for different external memory addresses.
+The external memory address space can be divided in two pages with different wait-state bits.
+The SRL2, SRL1 and SRL0 bits select the split of the pages, see Table 27 and Figure 50.
+As default the SRL2, SRL1 and SRL0 bits are set to zero and the entire external memory address space is treated as one page.
+When the entire SRAM address space is configured as one page, the wait-states are configured by the SRW11 and SRW10 bits.

-Bit 1 EMCUCR and Bit 6 MCUCR - SRW11, SRW10: Wait State Select Bits for Upper Page
+• Bit 1 EMCUCR and Bit 6 MCUCR - SRW11, SRW10: Wait state select bits for upper page

-The SRW11 and SRW10 bits control the number of wait states for the upper page of the external memory address space (see Table 27).
-Note that if the SRL2, SRL1, and SRL0 bits are set to zero, the SRW11 and SRW10 bit settings will define the wait state of the entire SRAM address space.
+The SRW11 and SRW10 bits control the number of wait-states for the upper page of the external memory address space, see Table 26.
+Note that if the SRL2, SRL1 and SRL0 bits are set to zero, the SRW11 and SRW10 bit settings will define the wait-state of the entire SRAM address space.

-• Bits 3..2 EMCUCR - SRW01, SRW00: Wait State Select Bits for Lower Page
+• Bit 3..2 EMCUCR - SRW01, SRW00: Wait state select bits for lower page

-The SRW01 and SRW00 bits control the number of wait states for the lower page of the external memory address space (see Table 27).
+The SRW01 and SRW00 bits control the number of wait-states for the lower page of the external memory address space, see Table 26.